yodertv/Reminders/doc/README.md

 - Add a print feature.

 ### Version 0.5.3 (11.13.2016)
+- Updated to the latest stable version of angular 1.5.8.
 - Make copyright footer small enough for iphone 5.
 - Fixed related (Bug#45) for smaller screens.